sdx0112/Chinese-Topic-Modelling/README.md

 - `就业`
 - `区域发展`

-# Identify the subtopics or key messages for topic `企业发展` in Year 2023
+# Task 3: Analyze and identify subtopics and key messages within the meeting notes for one topic in task 2.

-`企业发展` was selected here because it has the largest number of notes in Year 2023.
+`企业发展` was selected here because it was ranked top 1 in task 2, and has the largest number of notes in Year 2023.
 There are several ways to extract topics and key messages from a list of texts.
 - LDA: LDA is a topic modeling algorithm that helps uncover the underlying thematic structure in a collection of documents.
 It is an unsupervised machine learning technique that allows us to discover latent topics and their distribution in a corpus.
 - Summarizer: Summarizer automatically generates a concise and coherent summary that captures the most important information from a given text or set of texts.
 The key idea is to leverage natural language processing techniques to identify significant sentences or passages that effectively represent the main points or key messages of the original content.